 which will run FA and FAthermo tests only.
-These are the tests available in this version: assoc, rdiels_alder, diels_alder, FA_biasH2, FA_biasH20, FA_bxde, FA_singletraj, FA, FAthermo, FA_programopt and vdW.
+These are the tests available in this version: assoc, rdiels_alder, diels_alder, FA_biasH2, FA_biasH20, FA_bxde, FA_singletraj, FA, FAthermo, FA_programopt, vdW, and FA_extforce.

 The --prefix and --tests options can be used simultaneously.

 Note that each each test can take from a few seconds to several minutes.